narbonnais/CosmWasmCTF/contracts/native-vault/README.md

 # Native Vault

 This contract is a simple wrapper around native tokens to make them compatible with CW20.
-It is a simple contract that implements the CW20 spec, and can be used as a drop-in replacement for native tokens in any contract that expects a CW20 token.
+It is a simple contract that is meant to be a bridge between CW20 and native tokens: by bonding native tokens, you can mint CW20 tokens, and by unbonding CW20 tokens, you can burn them and get back native tokens.

 ## Messages